-Following the outbreak of the war, the imposition of a blockade by the Saudi-led coalition in 2015, import restrictions, high inflation and the division of the country into areas ruled by different authorities have crippled Yemenis’ access to healthcare and other essential services.
+Following the outbreak of the war, the imposition of a blockade by the Saudi-led coalition and high inflation have crippled Yemenis’ access to healthcare and other essential services.

 War and violence

 Despite the announcement of the UN-brokered truce in April 2022, and its extension until October 2022, which has reduced the intensity of the war, heavy fighting erupted in Ataq city, in Shabwa governorate in August 2022.
 The fighting led to influxes of wounded arriving in the hospital supported by MSF in the city, but also in multiple healthcare centres across the governorate.

 As the truce encouraged some people to move to their regions of origin, civilians moving around Beni-Hassan area, in Hajjah governorate, were increasingly affected by landmine explosions.

 Between January and March 2022, fighting escalated drastically on several frontlines across Yemen, raising urgent concerns for the safety of people.
 Our teams, as well as facilities supported by MSF, have treated more than 90,000 patients wounded by violence across 12 governorates since March 2015.

 According to the Yemen Data Project, over 2,500 civilians were killed or injured by armed violence in Yemen in 2021, marking a 20 per cent increase from 2020.

 Neglected health needs